LaurieLBaker/DSCA_leaflet_mapping_in_r/README.md

 **Learning Outcome**

-Students should be familiar with how a plot is built using ggplot and ways to build and customise their plots.
+Students will become familiar with how a plot is built using ggplot and leaflet and ways to build and customise their plots using both packages.

 **Lead Developer**
 Laurie Baker